KiranS22/leraning-ts/react-ts/react-ts-notes/PROPTYPES.md

 # React-TypeScript: Passing Different Prop Types

 In React with TypeScript, we have explored how to pass strings as props.
 However, we can also pass props of various data types.
 In this guide, we will learn how to pass different data types as props and handle them correctly.
-We'll achieve this by passing a new prop from the `Greet` component rendered in the `App` component, updating the `GreetProps` interface accordingly, and handling the new prop in the child component.
+We'll achieve this by passing different types of props to our components and ensuring proper type handling.

 ## Parent Component (App.tsx)